Xata/mw-website-dev/content/pages/resume.md

 ## Experience

+#### Interim Associate Director of DevOps, Training, and Operations | MSU Denver - The Cybersecurity Center
+Denver, CO | August 2024 - Present

+ - Organized and led workshops on Kubernetes fundamentals, equipping students with essential skills for managing containerized applications.
+ - Launched the ORCA Cyber Range to provide students with hands-on training in real-world cybersecurity scenarios.
+ - Conducted CompTIA A+ training sessions for the Colorado Cybersecurity Collaborative (C3), preparing participants for entry-level IT roles.

-#### Contractor | MSU Denver - The Cybersecurity Center
+#### Temporary Hourly Employee | MSU Denver - The Cybersecurity Center
-Denver, CO | May 2024 - Present
+Denver, CO | May 2024 - August 2024

 - Developed a new proprietary platform for students to analyze cybersecurity events and logs, enhancing the educational experience and practical skills of participants.
 - Transitioned the project from Azure to Linode, resulting in significant cost savings of approximately $1,000 per month in cloud fees, while ensuring optimal performance and reliability.
 - Designed and constructed physical collectors using readily available components, deploying them to customer sites to gather cybersecurity data.
 - Implemented deep-packet inspection capabilities, enabling students to perform in-depth analysis of network traffic and security threats
 - Created a new process for students to log and track cybersecurity incidents and requests by introducing Zammad as a ticketing platform.
-- Modified Zammad's Ruby source code to tailor it to the specific needs of the organization, enhancing its functionality for students.
-- Established a robust CI/CD pipeline to automate the deployment and testing of Zammad updates and customizations, ensuring efficiency and reliability in software development and deployment processes.
-- Configured DNS and set up a Wireguard endpoint to establish secure communication channels.

 #### Tier 2 Team Lead | MSU Denver - Project PISCES
 Denver, CO | September 2023 - May 2024